simonboisset/remix-shadcn-docs/README.md

 # Remix Shadcn Template

+> **Important Update**: This template now supports React Router v7 and Tailwind CSS v4!
+While maintaining backward compatibility with Remix, you can now leverage the latest features from both React Router and Tailwind.

 ![Remix Shadcn Docs](./app/components/landing-page/screenshot.png)

 A comprehensive starter kit for building modern web applications using Remix and Shadcn UI.